Who Will Lead the Democratic Party in 2028?

 Gavin Newsom

 California’s Democratic Gov. Gavin Newsom has long been speculated as a leading contender for the Democratic nomination.
-As he serves his second term as governor, Newsom is ineligible to run for re-election, opening the door for a potential presidential bid.
+With his second term as governor underway, Newsom is ineligible to run for re-election, opening the door for a potential presidential bid.

 As his national profile grows, Newsom has sought to engage a wider audience by launching his podcast, This Is Gavin Newsom, in February.
-The series, aimed at understanding the MAGA movement and charting a path forward for Democrats after 2024, has drawn both praise and criticism.
+The series, which aims to understand the MAGA movement and chart a path forward for Democrats after 2024, has drawn both praise and criticism.
 His choice of ultraconservative guests like Charlie Kirk and Steve Bannon, along with controversial comments such as calling it “deeply unfair” for transgender athletes to compete in girls’ sports, has sparked backlash within his own party.

 Still, conservative radio host Dana Loesch has labeled Newsom a “danger” to Republicans, adding that Democrats need to shift toward the center.
 “Newsom is how they’re floating it,” she said, explaining that his podcast helps him build relevance beyond his 2026 term limit, using it as a marketing tool to position himself for a White House run.